The Best Italian Islands

 Tino is an Italian island situated in the Ligurian Sea, at the westernmost end of the Gulf of La Spezia.
 It is part of an archipelago of three islands jutting out south from the mainland at Portovenere.

-The patron saint of the Gulf of La Spezia, Saint Venerius is said to have lived on the island as a hermit, and later as an abbot, until his death in 630.
+The patron saint of the Gulf of La Spezia, Saint Venerius is said to have lived on the island as a hermit, and later as an abbot, until he died in 630.
 His feast is celebrated here annually on 13 September.
-It is thought that a sanctuary was constructed at the place of Venerio’s death to contain his remains and that this was extended to form a monastery in eleventh century.
+It is thought that a sanctuary was constructed at the place of Venerio’s death to contain his remains and that this was extended to form a monastery in the eleventh century.
 The remains of the monastery can be seen on the northern coast of the island.

-Today the island, which is part of a military zone but accessible once a year during the San Venrio Festival.
+Today the island, is part of a military zone but accessible once a year during the San Venrio Festival.